MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/3-failover-clustering.md

 ### Types of witness

-There are three types of quorum witness available to Failover Clustering:
+There are three types of quorum witness available to failover clustering:

 - Disk Witness uses a clustered disk resource in the same failover cluster.
 All nodes must have access to the shared disk.
 - File Share Witness uses an external file share.
 In Windows Server 2019 and Azure Stack HCI, you can implement this by using a USB drive attached to a network network device accessible to all cluster nodes.